SENIOR ADVISOR & FOREIGN POLICY ANALYST

 Daniel R. DePetris is fellow at Defense Priorities and a Middle East and foreign policy analyst at Wikistrat, Inc. He is a columnist for the National Interest, Rare Politics, the American Conservative, and The Huffington Post.
 He can be followed on Twitter @dandepetris.

-FOREIGN POLICY FELLOW & NATIONAL SECURITY ANALYST
+FOREIGN POLICY FELLOW & NATIONAL SECURITY EXPERT

 Rob Givens is a former Brigadier General who served in the USAF for 27 years before retiring and comes to Defense Priorities having recently served as the National Security Advisor for a Republican presidential and senatorial campaign.
 Rob has extensive expertise in senior executive level of the national security process, previously serving as the Special Assistant to the Chairman of the Joint Chiefs of Staff and Deputy Assistant Chief of Staff for Operations of U.S. Forces Korea.
 He has held command at the squadron, group, and wing levels and holds Masters degrees from the School of Advanced Air Power Studies and the National War College.